tilt-dev/tilt.build/docs/resource_dependencies.md

 has been running at least once, its dependencies are unblocked to build for the rest of Tilt's lifetime.

-We think this feature is useful as-is, but are aware there are more possibilities for it.
-Please [reach out](https://tilt.dev/contact) if it's not meeting your needs!

 [readiness-probe]: local_resource.html#readiness_probe